Machine or human-based localization for your app listings

 Some developers translate their keywords, titles, and descriptions themselves.
 At least a couple of them.
 Or hire professional translators or use – translation services or software.
 Large businesses, of course, have the budget to go only the professional human-based way.

 Decide what you can afford.
 Check our calculator to get an idea about translation costs.
 By today, human-based translations always beat machine-based ones.
 But, to start with at least something, why not use a machine-based description to open or test a new market?
 If it kicks, go for a professional one.

 Here are a couple of opinions about human-based vs machine-based translations:

 Of course, machine-based translation will grow and will get better.
 That’s just a matter of time.
 There are already some specialized translation services with decent results available:

 Human-based translation services

-If you look around, you’ll find the following cloud based translations solutions.
+If you look around, you’ll find the following cloud-based translation solutions.
 All of them offer possibilities to translate your words or texts for free.
-For professional use they supplement APIs or other professional features:
+For professional use, they supplement APIs or other professional features:

 |Translate by Humans||Translate By Humans [Innovative Humans Limited]|

 No doubt, a professional human translator is ahead of any machine-based translation by the date.
 In some scenarios, automated translations might be a good alternative.

 As I WANT AN ELEPHANT services user, you have the freedom of choice.
 Optimize the localization for your app listing with our App Store Localizer.